KeychainMDIP/kc/doc/CLI-user-manual/README.md

 ## Working with Wallets

+> [!warning]
-!!! warning The Keychain CLI wallet is only to be used for experimental and development purposes.
+The Keychain CLI wallet is only to be used for experimental and development purposes.

 The Keychain CLI wallet is not encrypted and is stored on the local user's file system.
 Future MDIP wallets will implement additional capabilities (ex: SIWYS).
 3rd party wallet developers will also be invited to create MDIP-compatible user wallet implementations.